js4484821266/blockchainpy/README.md

 # blockchain
-Implementation of a blockchain system.
+An implementation of a single blockchain system.